Practicing and Studying

 Where to practice shugyō?

-Everyday life is our true shugyõ.
+Everyday life is our true keiko and shugyõ.
 Living it correctly with a mind imbued with compassion for ourselves and others.
 Kindness towards our mistakes and others.
 Concentration on our shortcomings and weakness.
 Admission of our own mistakes and understanding why we transgressed.
 Bolstering the parts of us that need strengthening and developing the wisdom to be wholesome and learn our art as correctly as we can.
 Constant mindfulness in and outside of the dojo is our ever-present shugyō.
 This meditation (mindfulness) leads to wisdom.
 Wisdom leads to greater understanding of ourselves and our arts.

 Serious martial artists, musicians, or anyone earnest about their crafts perform keiko or shyugo.